Spanish Wine Regions & Spanish Wine Labeling

 - Having completed at least ten years under the label of D.O.

-- All wine being bottled and sold at the cellar door by officially recognised wineries within the boundaries of the area;
+- All wine is bottled and sold at the cellar door by officially recognized wineries within the boundaries of the area;

 - Having a total control system from production to sales in terms of quality and quantity, including physical, chemical and sensory tests of limited-volume homogeneous batches.